Running Network Simulations with BMTK#

 “output” and “reports”#

-The “outputs” section is where we define basic information about where and how to we will save any simulation results.
-Most importantly is the output_dir attribute that defines default location of any files generated during the simulation.
-We also define the spikes_file attribute which is the file name (relative to the output_dir path) where BMTK will save any non-virtual spikes generated during the simulation in a SONATA hdf5 formated file.
+The “outputs” section defines where and how to save simulation results.
+The most important element is the output_dir attribute that defines the default location of the files generated during the simulation.
+The spikes_file attribute defines the name of the file (relative to the output_dir path) in which BMTK store any non-virtual spikes generated during the simulation in the SONATA hdf5 format.

 “output” attributes